Trying at avoid people in the Big City.

 is now a good idea.
 I was immediatly distracted by an Osprey

-see the birds.
-They had trouble spotting the bird house, but
+to see the birds.
+They had trouble spotting the bird house,

-we did eventually find it and the kids were fascinated by watching
+but we did eventually find it and the kids were fascinated by

-but this was the first time I've seen them circling the ponds.
+here but this was the first time I've seen them circling the

-I didn't think the ponds had fish large enough for an Osprey to eat,
+ponds.
+I didn't think the ponds had fish large enough for an

-but I could be wrong.
-Either way, they were nice to see.
+Osprey to eat, but I could be wrong.
+Either way, they were

-the kids like to see the Tree Swallows near the nest boxes, but this
+Sometimes the kids like to see the Tree Swallows near the nest

 We made it back to the car when I noticed there were quite a few

 shorebirds down on the beach.
 I grabbed my camera and took a